“Isang kahig, isang tuka.”

 So how will you save if your salary is “sakto lang?”
 We have put up 10 must-try ways for you.

-- Stop comparing your misery to other’s fortune – What you see in the lives of other people does not define their real financial status.
+Stop comparing your misery to other’s fortune – What you see in the lives of other people does not define their real financial status.
 This will make you feel miserable and lose focus on your goals.
+If you feel sad or depress while using social media, then it is best to minimize using it.

 Experiencing cut electricity and water supplies degrades your self-worth.
 You will also be charged with reconnection fees.
 Late payment fee applies and this only increases your expenses.

 “Tingi-tingi” makes you spend more little by little.
 You will realize that if you buy in bulk you can actually save more.
 Also, shop in places which offer discounts if you buy in bulk.
-These places are usually where people with “sari-sari” stores usually go to.
+These places are usually where people with “sari-sari” stores usually go to such as local grocery stores, Super-8, San Roque, and Puregold.

 If you think that your salary is still not enough to save up despite the saving tips above, then why not add another source of income?
 There are other ways to earn even with low capital or minimum effort.